Anapsys/cs361-group16-true-random-service/README.md

     - npm install

 ## Requesting Data
-Clients can request a random generated number by sending an HTTP requests to the server on `port 3002`
+Clients can request a random generated number by sending HTTP requests to the server on `port 3002`

 ### Run Server
 Start the server with the following command: